Welcome to PHS Languages!

 - DELF Exam – The DELF (Diplôme d’Études en Langue Française) is an official diploma awarded by the French Ministry of Education to certify the French language competency of candidates from outside France.
 The DELF exam is recognized world-wide, and successful participation in this exam opens significant opportunities for our students.
 We are very proud of the program that we have developed that centers around training our students to successfully challenge this exam.

-Q: What do you do in a high school French or Spanish class?
+Q: What do you do in a high school French class?

 Q: Are there field trips?

 A: The PHS languages department offers a variety of day trips across all grades and subjects to provide real-world experiences in language learning.
-Some examples include: French cinéma; crêperie; Toronto museums, art exhibits, and theatre trips; Spanish restaurant and salsa dance lessons; and any other language experiential learning opportunities that arise in the community!
+Some examples include: French cinéma; crêperie; Toronto museums, art exhibits, and theatre trips.
+We love discovering and participating in any other language experiential learning opportunities that arise in the community!